wild fermented bread

 Sourdough Starter

 First things first, you’ll need an established and strong sourdough starter.
-Even if its’s a new one – so long as you’ve been feeding it and it’s been tripling – yes, tripling, at least – I’m in the camp that once you’ve reached that point, and it’s been consistent, go make yourself some bread.
+Even if its’s a new one – so long as it’s established and it’s been tripling – yes, tripling, at least – and consistently rises and falls in 12 hours like clockwork.
+I’m in the camp that once you’ve reached that point, and it’s been consistent, go and make yourself some bread.
+If your starter has since been refrigerated, that’s fine too, you can use a cold starter straight from the fridge for this recipe – so long as it was fed within the last 7 days.

-As an aside, I was struggling for a long time to get my sourdough starter going – it took me a little over two months.
-So don’t be discouraged if you’re reading this and still struggling with your starter.
+As an aside, I made my starter from scratch and I was struggling for a long time to get it going – it took me a little over two months before it doubled.
+So don’t be discouraged if you’re reading this, wanting to make your first loaf and still struggling with your starter.
 You’ll come across a lot of resources that will say it should only take 7-14 days.
 That’s probably true, most of the time – but, not always.
 It can take months, even if that is the exception.
-It will depend on so many factors: the environment, the temperature, the ratio.
+A sourdough starter (and sourdough bread baking) will depend on so many factors: the environment, the temperature, the ratio.
 So, don’t give up – and don’t start over (unless you see signs of mold), just keep discarding and feeding, you’ll get there.

-I was feeding our starter an equal ratio of 1:1:1 (starter, organic flour, filtered water) like everything I read said to do.
-It would volumize, there would be some bubbles, but it never doubled.
+I was feeding our starter an equal ratio of 1:1:1 (starter, organic flour, filtered room temperature water) like everything I read said I was supposed to do.
+The starter would volumize, there would be some bubbles and signs of hope, but it never doubled.
 I bought a heat wrap (since I started this in autumn and our counters are cold) and made sure the jar had a small towel underneath to keep the bottom warm.
 Still, nothing.
 Then I read somewhere to double the flour and “almost double” the water – and that’s what worked for me.

 wild fermented bread

-You’ll have to see what works best in your environment.
-There are no rules here, rather a method based on judgment, technique, experience, and your personal environment.
+On your sourdough bread making journey, you’ll have to see what works best in your environment.
+There are no real rules here, rather a method based on judgment, technique, experience, and your personal environment.

 “It is more difficult to give rules for breadmaking than for anything else; it depends so much on judgment and experience.
 In summer, bread should be mixed with cold water; during a chilly, damp spell, the water should be slightly warm; in severe cold weather, it should be mixed quite warm, and set in a warm place during the night.
 If your yeast is new and lively, a small quantity will make the bread rise; if it is old and heavy, it will take more.
 In these things I believe wisdom must be gained by a few mistakes.”
 The American Frugal Housewife, 1833

-What works for me is to feed my starter in the morning, let it rise and fall, and about 12 hours later, when it is time for another feeding, I prepare the dough for our daily bread.
+What works for me is to feed my starter in the morning, let it rise and begin to fall, and about 12 hours later, when it is clearly time for another feeding, I prepare the dough for our daily bread.
 The bulk fermentation happens overnight in my turned-off oven with the ambient light on, as my kitchen and counters can be quite cold during the night.
 Through trial and error, I’ve found that an 8-9 hour rise is when my dough is ready.
+For you it could be the same, or longer.

 By the time 7:00 a.m. rolls around, I begin my morning folds.
 I take my children to school, and come back to bake it.
 We’ve had fresh homemade sourdough bread everyday now for months.
-Even on busy sports days, when we need to leave the house by 9:00 a.m., our bread is done and cooling on the counter until we come home.
+Even on busy weekends, when we need to leave the house by 9:00 a.m., our bread is done and cooling on the counter until we come home.
 While there’s recipes for lamination, and days worth of shaping and waiting, you won’t find that with this easy and simple recipe.
 My family looks forward to this loaf everyday.
 My daughter’s friends ask me for it – telling me that it’s the best bread they’ve ever had in their life.
-So it’s safe to say that my heart is full – and this recipe is easy – that’s enough for me to be quite content.
+So it’s safe to say that my heart is full – and this recipe is easy to fit into my schedule – and that’s enough for me to be quite content.

 The Crumb

 You’ll certainly get a gorgeous crumb, with different sized air bubbles, some big and interesting, some not so much.
 You will not get the kind of open crumb that will make all the contents of your sandwich fall out.
-I love an open crumb, too – I know it’s the holy grail for a lot of sourdough bread bakers, but there’s a time and place for everything.
+I love a really big, open crumb, too – I know it’s the holy grail for a lot of sourdough bread bakers, but there’s a time and place for everything.
 A widely open crumb is perfect for serving alongside soup, or with charcuterie.
-It’s not an everyday bread for most families with children and teens.
-My children love butter and chocolate on their bread after school (a French thing), or cheese and chocolate (an Italian thing) depending on the day, and they want the contents of what’s on their bread to stay there.
+In my opinion, it’s not an everyday bread for most families with children and teens.
+My children love butter and chocolate on their bread after school (a French thing), or cheese and chocolate (an Italian thing) depending on the day and the mood, we love a quick grilled cheese and just your everyday sandwich – and we want the contents of what’s on our bread to stay there.

 • Cover the bowl again with a damp towel and rest for 15 minutes.